Computers Overview

 MTX ROM Board with Video Wall ROMs fitted

-A close up of the ROM board in my MTX512S2, showing two ROMs labelled "G/ARMS 1" and "G/ARMS 2".
+A close up of the ROM board in my MTX512S2, showing two ROMs labeled "G/ARMS 1" and "G/ARMS 2".

 Originally written to provide a low cost way for users of the Memotech SDX to run CP/M without requiring an 80 column board to be installed in the MTX, Andy Key developed software to configure the TMS9929A VDP to have a 56 column text mode and integrated it with the CP/M boot ROM to produce a 56 column bootable ROM known as an "SCPM" ROM.
 Whilst the 56 column mode would likely not have been comfortable to use, in Video Wall applications, it was only used during the CP/M boot before the 40 column Video Wall software was loaded.
 To allow a Video Wall system to operate without a disk drive, the software needed to be copied from ROM to a RAM disk, this was performed using code from a "RCPM" ROM which did the ROM to RAM copy.